 A trip down the road to buy some groceries is now a good enough reason to change trousers or apply lip gloss.
 You’re suddenly that enemy outsider, scrambling for whatever crumbs you can find to pick up from the uncanniest places which would give you an insight to this stranger that is your child.

-Not only is all of this perfectly normal, it is also happening in almost every other home in the world where there are teenagers.
-We take a look at some of the characteristics of the 21st century teenager and their adoption to technological advances or the state of interaction among young adults.
+Not only is all of this new to you, it is also happening in almost every other home in the world where there are teenagers.
+Join us as we take a look at some of the characteristics of the 21st century teenager and their adoption to technological advances or the state of interaction among young adults.

 A Changing Brain